karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 author: hendrik
 featuredImage: bugs
 excerpt: "In this article, I will have a look at how developers can create issues for Java (the openjdk project) or comment on existing issues.
-Creating issues is one of the most simple action that a developer can do to help open source projects.
+Creating issues is one of the simplest actions that a developer can do to help open source projects.
-By doing so the mainainters of such project will get a good overview of the users, their problems and wishes.
+By doing so the maintainers of such project will get a good overview of the users, their problems and wishes.
 Let's have a look at how such use cases are defined at the openjdk."
 permalink: '/rico/2021/02/22/openjdk-bug-tracker.html'
 categories: [Java, OpenJDK]